SAN BERNARDINO CRIMINAL ATTORNEY – LEGAL REPRESENTATION FOR INDIVIDUALS FIGHTING CHARGES IN SAN BERNARDINO COUNTY

 Other theft-related crimes include embezzlement, robbery, and receiving stolen property.
 Although the elements that must be proved for each of these crimes varies, in general the prosecution has to prove all the elements of the crime charged.
 Therefore, if it proves a lesser included offense but has only charged grand theft, you must be acquitted if all the elements for grand theft are not proved beyond a reasonable doubt.

 Theft charges and convictions can ruin a person’s criminal record.
-An experienced criminal defense attorney can make a big difference to an individual in San Bernardino County who is facing theft charges.
+An experienced San Bernardino criminal attorney can make a big difference to an individual in San Bernardino County who is facing theft charges.
 We may be able to negotiate an appropriate plea bargain or take your case to trial.
-Contact the Kenney Legal Defense Corporation at (949) 536-7762 or via our online form.
+Contact Kenney Legal Defense at (855) 505-5588 or via our online form.